-It’s now easier than ever to simply swipe and delete an email.
-It’s essential to make sure that your emails translate well.
+With a simple swipe of the finger, it’s easier than ever to delete an email.
+That’s why it’s essential to make sure that your emails translate well.

 Nothing will make a subscriber look for an exit option quicker than an email that’s distorted and difficult to read.

 Check and test all of your email campaigns before sending.
 Does it look as good on a tablet as it does on a desktop?
 Make sure your email template is optimised for all devices, or risk increasing your email unsubscribe rates.

 Using an email marketing platform will tell you the devices which your emails are being viewed on.